PIERRE BREGERIE COLLECTION

 Potez 662 (Pierre Bregerie Collection)

-On request of the military a second aircraft was produced, designated Potez 662, this twelve-seat transport aircraft had a reinforced structure and was powered by four 660 hp Gnome & Rhône 14M-5 fourteen-cylinder twin-row radial engines; it was first flown on July 26, 1938.
+On request of the military a second aircraft was produced, designated Potez 662, this twelve-seat transport aircraft had a reinforced structure and was powered by four 660 hp Gnome & Rhône 14M-5 fourteen-cylinder two-row radial engines; it was first flown on July 26, 1938.
 It was requisitioned by the Vichy government in July 1940 and registered F-ARAY it was used as a liaison aircraft.

 When General Charles Huntziger became Secretary of War, the Potez 662 became his personal transport, in which he died when the aircraft crashed on Mount Aigoual in the Massif Central, France, on November 1, 1941."